F6ITU/Alexiares_LPF/README.md

 # Alexiares_LPF
-Low-pass filter section of OpenHPSDR frontend
+This repository contains the Low Pass Filter project of the OpenHPSDR Alexiares frontend